chrisxfire/chrisxfire.github.io/content/notes/web/hugo/content-management.md

 | | Leaf Bundle | Branch Bundle |
 |
 ### Leaf Bundle
-A directory at any level under `content/` that contains its own `index.md` file:
+A directory at any level under `content/` that contains its own `index.md` file.
+Its layout type is `single`:
 ```bash
 content/
 ├── about # leaf bundle